ignition-devs/ignition-api-8.1/README.md

 Ignition consists of the following packages:

-* incendium
 * java/javax
 * system

-### incendium

-Is a package that extends and wraps some functions from Ignition's Scripting Functions.

-For more information, please refer to the [Wiki](https://github.com/thecesrom/Ignition/wiki/incendium).

 ### java/javax

-These are libraries for some Java packages and functions that are imported on `incendium` and `system` packages meant to be used on systems where no JDK can be installed, and the project interpreter is Python 2.7.
+These are libraries for some Java packages and functions that are imported in `system` packages meant to be used on development environments where no JDK can be installed, and the project interpreter is Python 2.7.

 ### system